With keyword tools, you can perform perfect keyword research and analysis. Find a keyword tool that suits you best from our top keyword tools.

 The number of possible keyword analyses varies from tool to tool.
 Therefore, when selecting a keyword analysis tool, make sure that the number of keyword searches meets your requirements.
 Also take into account the planned development of your company, so that you do not suddenly reach capacity limits and therefore have to change the tool.

-The limitation of keyword researches can refer to different time periods: Some tools have a certain amount of queries available on a daily basis, while other tools limit the number on a monthly basis.
+The limitation of keyword researches can refer to different time periods: Some tools have a certain amount of queries available daily, while other tools limit the number monthly.

 Number of keyword suggestions

 In addition to the number of possible searches for existing keywords just described, keyword tools usually also differ in the number of suggestions for new search terms or synonyms they provide.

 The larger the keyword database of a keyword tool, the more keyword suggestions are delivered.
 Keep in mind that there can also be immense differences in the number of keyword suggestions here, depending on the researched language.

 However, avoid a purely quantitative approach, because the quality of the suggested keyword ideas also plays an important role!
 SEO tools that play out a smaller number of keyword suggestions, but deliver potential search queries with real added value for you, are to be preferred over a high number of irrelevant keyword ideas.

 If website operators offer their products or services in different countries, SEO measures should be carried out individually for each country.
 This is because these measures can only be truly successful if the country specifics are taken into account.

 When selecting a keyword tool, it is therefore important to ensure that keyword analyses are possible in the national language of the target market.
 For this reason, the tool should have a multilingual keyword database that covers your most important target markets.

 The majority of keyword tools available on the market are already offered in multiple languages.
 When choosing the right tool, you should therefore check whether the languages that are important to you are included.